devpillow-org/patient-management/backend/README.md

 **Doctor**

 As `doctor` after login with my credentials, i want to see the patients to be attended ordinatin to priority.
-Want which when click on patient has to be able to see the previous appointments, patient data registrados.
+Want which when click on patient has to be able to see the previous appointments, patient data registered.
 Want when select a patient to be attended the status of patient changed and the same as removed from "waiting attendment" queue, at the end i want that be able to forward the patient to another specialist or end the attendment cicle.

 #### (Functional) Backend Requirements Gathering